inet-framework/inet-showcases/docs/visualizer/transportconnection/index.md

 ## Multiple transport connections

-This example simulation demonstrates the visualization of multiple connections, and the filtering of nodes and ports.
-It can be run by choosing the `MultipleConnections` configuration from the ini file.
+The following example simulation demonstrates the visualization of multiple connections, and the filtering by node and port number.
+The simulation can be run by choosing the `MultipleConnections` configuration from the ini file.
 It uses the following network:

 <img class="screen" src="complexnetwork.png">